oloapinivad/MiLES/README.md

 ## HOW TO

+### Configuration

 Before running **MiLES** the 5 above-mentioned R packages should installed.

 Two configuration scripts controls the program options:
 1. 	`config/config_$MACHINE.sh` controls the properties of your environment.
 	It should be set accordingly to your local configuration.
 	It is a trivial configuration, needing only information on CDO/R paths and some folders definition.
-    	This also includes the directory tree for your NetCDF files and the expected input files format.
+    	IMPORTANT: this also includes the directory tree for your NetCDF files and the expected input files format.
     	It's extremely important that you **create OUR OWN config file**: in this way it will not be overwritten by further pull: two `.tmpl` files for Unix and Mac Os X machines are provided.
 2.	`config/R_config.R` controls the plot properties.
 If everything is ok, you should not touch this file.
 	However, from here you can change in the properties of the plots (as figure size, palettes, axis font, etc.).